Lake Boondooma Caravan and Recreation Park

 There are excellent amenities, hot showers, and laundry facilities.
 The kiosk sells basic food items, ice creams, bait and tackle, and ice.
 Fuel and oil are available.
 Boat ramps, pontoon, camp kitchen, wood and electric BBQ's and playground equipment ensure a fun time for every member of the family.

-To view current fees and charges to stay at Lake Boondooma please click here.
+View current fees and charges (PDF) to stay at Lake Boondooma.

-For further information please telephone our friendly Park Managers on (07) 4168 9694 or email email@example.com
+For further information please telephone our friendly Park Managers on phone (07) 4168 9694 or email firstname.lastname@example.org